JakubMelka/PDF4QT/README.md

 in a form of testing, consultation, giving advices etc. I would like to write this library entirely by myself.

+## 6. INSTALLING

+### Windows

+The [Release page](https://github.com/JakubMelka/PDF4QT/releases) lists binaries for Windows, both with and without an installer.

+### Arch Linux

+A [pdf4qt-git](https://aur.archlinux.org/packages/pdf4qt-git) package is available in the AUR.

-## 6. COMPILING
+## 7. COMPILING

-Compilation on Windows and Linux is available.
-To compile this project, compiler supporting C++20 is needed.
+This software can be compiled on both Windows and Linux.
+A compiler supporting the C++20 standard is needed.

-On Windows, you can use Visual Studio 2022 or mingw.
-On linux, only GCC 11.2.0 was tested.
+On Windows, you can use Visual Studio 2022 or MinGW.

+On Linux, a GCC version >= 8 should work, altough we tested it with GCC 11.

 ### Compiling from sources